 Newfoundland & Labrador

-The province has made compensation available for private sector employers with staff that have had to self-isolate due to travel restrictions.
-This includes individuals who are self-employed.
+- Employer Compensation for Workers in Self-Isolation: The province has made compensation available for private sector employers with staff that have had to self-isolate if certain outlined conditions are met.

 Prince Edward Island